 I was in a relationship that wasn’t 100% right for me (which I don’t think either of us realized at the time), and I was very lost in my own head.

 Bright Cents became the place where I could solely focus on improving one aspect of my life – my finances.
 I wrote about paying down student loans, the mindset involved in taking on such a big project, and the (many) mistakes I made along the way.
-I even publicly shared my debt numbers each month.
+I even publicly shared my debt reports each month.

 I became passionate about the topic and met a lot of great people through that community.
 I would hear from friends and family members who secretly had tons of debt, but told me that one article helped them that week – that was HUGE.